makersacademy/chitter-challenge/README.md

 * I think my routes are not all RESTful - look for feedback and discussion on RESTful routes
 * What are Sinatra view helpers?
 * Why split routes over separate controller files
+* What is the purpose of using 'Partials with Standard HTML Conventions’

 Chitter Challenge
 =================